chalatz/tours/pages/tours/driving/custom-tour.md

       the famous handmade <span class="link_inline"><a href="handmade_pottery_greece.htm">Rhodes
       Pottery, Ceramics</a></span>, and the beautiful <span class="link_inline"><a href="beach_tour_of_rhodes.htm">Rhodes Beaches</a></span>
-  - q: I have read some of the reviews & I am sure we'll also have fun.
-    a: No comments!
 included:
   items:
   - text: Private Tour (just your party)